ilai-ucsb/music_rec/team/retrospectives/RETRO_02.md

 ## Optional

 Start:
+- Getting things done before our meetings
+- Assigning ourselves to issues on our own.
+- Have an idea for what you’re going to code
+- We need to be more explicit.
+- Reserving meetings for bigger issues.
+- Have a scribe assigned before the meetings.
+- Writing actual high level organized tests for every new feature we make available.
+- Writing tests retroactively for stuff we put out in the MVP.
-- Break down user stories into smaller tasks
+- Breaking up larger features into smaller bits
-- check-in meeting during the weekend so that there is not a lot of gap between Fri-
-- defining the model
-- start working on project ~30 mins a day (putting in more hours)
+- Getting one issue finished per week.
-- start planning the issues
+- Splitting up into smaller groups based on the issues we’re working on, like frontend/backend
-- designing the methodology of how the model will work
-- work more actively work on 3 concrete issues per week (PRs), so we can reach the MVP much faster than we could
-- start a discussion on Slack when a PR has been
+- Writing more descriptive PRs, ie include a screenshot of what the markdown would look like, or what the new frontend would look like.

 Stop:
-- learning w/o coding
-- doing tasks during class which can be outside of class (async)
-- creating large issues which we cannot breakdown
-- working in misc work during class which can be done by anyone outside of the class
-- push tasks to complete/done right before class
+- Sending PRs with small errors like markdown formatting.
+- Sending PRs with HUGE code review requirements,
+- Pushing code without tests associated with it.
+- Not having an issue assigned every week.

 Continue:
+- Documenting code, working on the read me.
+- Weekly meetings to help coordinate our tasks.
-- Wednesday check-ins
+- Communicating.
-- Communicating as a team, organizing tasks so everyone has something they are working on.
-- continue giving the positive feedback to everyone in the team
-- pushing features to feat branch to encourage healthy code reviews
-- giving status updates via Slack
+- Creating issues as we find them.
+- Sending PRs without descriptions.
+- Asking for help when we need it.

 ## Outcomes

-For our goal this week, we want to improve our organization.
-We
+For our goal this week, we want to improve our organization and get a huge portion of our database module complete.

 ## Retro Assessment
-* A brief description of what retro outline or process you used.
-* A brief assessment of how it went.
-* What advice would you give to the next person leading a retro based on what you learned today?

 We used the Start-Stop-Continue template for this retro.
 We were already familiar with it, so doing it again was a good idea.
 I believe we showed improvement when we implemented it in our first retro.

-  For the next retro I would say come prepared.
-We were taken by suprise by this retro, or at least I was.
-If I had known it was coming up I would've prepared more notes for our team.
+It went as well as I'd expected.
+Everyone got to say their piece and we had discussions about what we want to change.
+It turned out that the group had similar issues, so knowing that others shared those issues was good for the team.
+We do plan on implementing changes based on our collective feedback.

+For the next retro I would say come prepared with issues that take more than just a conversation to fix.
+Communication is key but so is candor.
+We need to know when to bring issues up and when we should save them for a messaging board.
+We had a lot of issues brought up which was nice, but it came off as issues being held back and finally let go.
+If we have our major issues saved for the retros, we'd have an easier time doing retros.